-This manual explains how to use the functions of the IBM[®] Remote Supervisor Adapter II when you install it in an IBM @server xSeries[TM] server.
+This manual explains how to use the functions of the IBM[®] Remote Supervisor Adapter II when you install it in an IBM @server[TM] xSeries[TM] server.
 The IBM Remote Supervisor Adapter II is one of the products in the Advanced System Management (ASM) family.
-The Remote Supervisor Adapter II provides around-the-clock remote access and system management of your server and supports the following:
+The Remote Supervisor Adapter II provides the following functions:

-- · Remote management independent of the status of the managed server - · Remote control of hardware and operating systems - · Web-based management with standard Web browsers
+- · Around-the-clock remote access and system management of your server - · Remote management independent of the status of the managed server - · Remote control of hardware and operating systems - · Web-based management with standard Web browsers